moyano83/High-Performance-Spark/README.md

 Wide dependencies requires the data to be partitioned according to the value of their key.
 If an operation requires a shuffle, then Spark adds a `ShuffledDependency` to the dependency list of the RDD.

 #### Spark Job Scheduling
 A spark program consist of a driver process with the logic of the program, and executor processes scattered across the cluster.
 The spark program runs on the driver and sends instructions to the executors.
 Different Spark applications are scheduled by the cluster manager each one corresponding to one SparkContext.
 Spark program can run multiple concurrent jobs, each one corresponding to an action called in the RDD.
-Spark allocates resources to the program statically (finite maximum number of resources on the cluster reserved for the duration of the application), or dinamically (executors are added and removed as needed based on a set of heuristic estimations for resource requirement).
+Spark allocates resources to the program statically (finite maximum number of resources on the cluster reserved for the duration of the application), or dynamically (executors are added and removed as needed based on a set of heuristic estimations for resource requirement).
 A Spark application is a set of jobs defined by one spark context in the driver program.
 It is initiated when the `SparkContext` is instantiated.
 When a program starts each executor has slots for running the tasks needed to complete the job.
 The sequence of execution is:

     * The driver program pings the cluster manager.